cedricyu000925/Revitalize-Companies-Competitveness---Analyze-Employee-Exit-Strategy/README.md

    **Finding 1)**

    People who worked 7 to 10 years in the same company or institution were more common to have dissatisfaction.
-People who are new to their serving institutions or have been worked there for 3 to 6 years share a considerable amount of dissatisfaction as well.
+People who are new to their previously served institution or have been worked there for 3 to 6 years share a considerable amount of dissatisfaction as well.

    **Finding 2)**